Setting Up Multiple FTDI Devices

 Background

-I’m building a test jig for a device that needs RS-232 and RS-485 transceivers.
-Since this is a test jig I prefer to build it out of off the shelf components, preferably ones that can be delivered overnight.
-Inside the jig I have the two dongles and a Labjack U3 connected to a USB hub.
-The hub connects to a USB isolator and then to a bulkhead mounted connector for easy disconnect.
-The jig is controlled using a laptop running Ubuntu with a test suite written in python.
+Inside the jig, I have two USB-to-serial dongles (RS-232 and RS-485) and a LabJack U3, all connected through a USB hub.
+The hub connects to a USB isolator, which then to a bulkhead-mounted connector for easy disconnection.
+The jig is controlled using a laptop running Ubuntu with a test suite is written in Python.

-4. Powering up the devices sequentially
+4. Powering the devices on in sequence

 Tools

-2. lsusb - list USB devices
+2. lsusb — list connected USB devices

-3. lshw - list hardware
+3. lshw — list hardware configuration

-4. usb-devices - print USB device details
+4. usb-devices — print detailed USB info

 Finding Your Device

-> ls /dev/ttyUSB*
+$ ls /dev/ttyUSB*

 /dev/ttyUSB0 /dev/ttyUSB1